Autoimmune and Inflammatory Disorders

 It has been estimated that 50 million Americans have an autoimmune disease, compared with 13 million Americans affected by cancer.

-Over 80 autoimmune disorders exist, including Crohn's disease, Rheumatoid Arthritis, Multiple Sclerosis, and Diabetes.
+Over 80 autoimmune disorders exist, including Crohn's disease, Rheumatoid Arthritis, Multiple Sclerosis, Cancer, and Diabetes.

 Autoimmune disorders describe conditions in which the immune system attacks other tissues, systems and organs of the body.
-This is abnormal response is a consequence of chronic systemic inflammation, which weakens the immune system’s ability to differentiate between foreign invaders and healthy tissue.
-In turn, the immune system mistakenly attacks all bodily tissues.
+This is abnormal response is caused by chronic systemic inflammation, which weakens the immune system’s ability to differentiate between foreign invaders and healthy tissue.

-Autoimmune conditions develop when a person has increased intestinal permeability, genetic susceptibility and environmental triggers, or a combination of these.
-Recent research has suggested that adverse dietary changes contributing to autoimmune diseases in recent decades involve gluten intolerance, ingestion of highly processed foods, and vitamin D deficiencies.
+Autoimmune conditions develop when a person has increased intestinal permeability, genetic susceptibility and environmental triggers.
+Recent research has suggested that adverse dietary changes contributing to autoimmune diseases in recent decades involve gluten intolerance, ingestion of highly processed foods, and vitamin D insufficiencies.
 When infections, toxic foods, medications and stress damage the gut, the intestinal lining becomes permeable, allowing many toxins and microbes to directly enter the blood stream.
 This leads to systemic inflammation and opens the door for autoimmune disease development.
 Increased permeability of the gut also reduces absorption of essential vitamins and minerals, which further diminishes the immune system response to inflammation and makes the body vulnerable to infection and disease.

 Functional Medicine offers a whole new way to understand and look at autoimmune illnesses.
 By supporting the immune system, rather than suppressing it with medications, our bodies’ ability to function properly can be restored.
 Use of the latest scientific research to develop an individualized treatment plan will reduce the need for unnecessary pharmaceutical use and reverse chronic disease.